priya-explorer/Data_Analysis_using_SQL/README.md

 # Data_Analysis_using_SQL

-EDA using Oracle Live SQL
-A analysis on the 'SALES' schema that is available in Oracle Live SQL
+The EDA is done using Oracle Live SQL DBMS.
+Here, analysis on the 'SALES' schema that is available DBMS.